OfficeDev/M365Bootcamp-TeamsEmergencyResponse/Labs/Part3.md

 ---

-Fill in the fields as follows:
+Fill in the fields as follows (don't click "save" yet):

 * Name: The default tab name (users can always be rename it)
 * Entity ID: A unique identifier within your app.
 This can be used to pass context to your tab, but in this case we don't need that.
 * Content URL: Paste in the list URL you saved in step 1k; you can remove everything after AllItems.aspx.
 * Web URL: Paste in the list URL you saved in 1k, again removing anything after AllItems.aspx.

-Don't hit save yet!

-![Exercise3](images/Part3-19.png)

 e.
 You need to modify the content URL before you're done, so if you saved the personal tab, open it back up for editing now.
 The content URL is the one displayed in the Teams app, and the web URL is only displayed if Teams needs to launch a seperate web browser.

+![Exercise3](images/Part3-19.png)

 The problem is that the Teams app may sometimes fail to log into SharePoint, so we need to modify the content URL to force the login.
 (SharePoint veterans may appreciate that the tab will fail when SharePoint's FedAuth cookie expires ... remember the FedAuth cookie?
 It's still around!)